Fried Spring Rolls

 On weekends when I have all the sweet time in the world, I like puttering around the kitchen—flipping through my cookbooks, digging out ingredients—you know productive activities.
 Never mind the plants need pruning, the house needs cleaning.
 Then I’ll finally get around to cooking up something pleasant and satisfying—such as these beautiful and scrumptious fried spring rolls.

 Every country in Southeast Asia has its own interpretation of spring rolls.
 In Malaysia, there are no less than three variations of spring rolls or “popiah.”
-The Straits Chinese like their popiah or spring rolls wet with savory fillings of julienned jicama, diced bean curds, shrimp, and crab meat wrapped in fresh popiah skin coated with sweet sauce (tee cheow) and chili paste.
+The Straits Chinese like their popiah or spring rolls wet with savory fillings of julienned jicama, diced bean curd (firm tofu), shrimp, and crab meat wrapped in fresh spring roll wrapper coated with sweet sauce (tee cheow) and chili paste.
 The Mamak (Indian-Muslim) prefer sweet date sauce in their spring rolls and less ingredients are used.
-They also like their Popiah (spring rolls) deep fried to perfection and served with spicy hot sauce…
+They also like their popiah (spring rolls) deep fried to perfection and served with spicy hot sauce.